USEPA/CMAQ/UTIL/create_ebi/README.md

 1) Copy and edit scripts/bldrun.create_ebi.csh to define the FORTRAN compiler and mechanism's data module.
 See to Table 1 for options set by bldrun script.

 2) Execute the script.
-The script compile create_ebi and runs the utility for the mechanism.
+The script compiles create_ebi then runs the utility for the mechanism.

-3) Check the OUTDIR for the code file for the ebi solver, produced.
+3) Check the OUTDIR for the code filse for the ebi solver, produced.

  <center> Table 1. create_ebi environment settings or run time options </center>